emc2/ansible-stuff/README.md

 taken to see that the scripts can be reused in whole or in part by changing variables.

+## Setup

+This section describes the Ansible setup.

+### Ansible Inventory and Configuration

+The Ansible `hosts` file is not included in this repository, as it is typically found (on a FreeBSD machine) at `/usr/local/etc/ansible/hosts`.
+The two playbook files `pb.laptop.yml` and `pb.remote.yml` and the `group_vars` assume a setup akin to the following:

+> [freebsd:children]
+> remote
+> laptop
+>
+> [laptop]
+> localhost
+>
+> [remote:children]
+> ...

+This creates a top-level group `freebsd`, with two children: `laptop` and `remote` (it is assumed desktops will be configured remotely).
+For mixed-OS networks or setups, a different topology may be better.

-## Ansible Access Configuration
+### Access Configuration

 Ansible is set up to access the machines based on two configurations: the "normal" configuration and the "red-box" configuration.
-The red-box is intedend to be a designated machine to be used only in case of emergency to bring the network back up, and avoids the disaster that would take place if the KDC were to go down.
+The red-box is intended to be a designated machine to be used only in case of emergency to bring the network back up, and avoids the disaster that would take place if the KDC were to go down.
 The red-box configuration is also necessary to bootstrap the